-All other retirees and spouses (if covered) are assumed to be non-Medicare eligible prior to age 65 and Medicare eligible at age 65, unless their spouse is over age 65 and non-Medicare eligible.
+All other retirees are assumed to be non-Medicare eligible prior to age 65 and Medicare eligible at age 65, unless their spouse is over age 65 and non-Medicare eligible

+Coverage

-Coverage Current retirees are assumed to Current retirees are assumed to remain in their currently elected plan.
+Current retirees are assumed to remain in their currently elected plan, as summarized below.

 Current employees are assumed to enroll at retirement in the same proportion as the current retiree mix.
 These proportions are established separately for non-Medicare and Medicare coverage.

-. ,

-Retirees hired on or after April Retirees hired on or after April 21, 2005 may only enroll in the PPOBlue plan.
+Retirees hired on or after April 21, 2005 may only enroll in the PPOBlue plan.

 The table below shows the enrollment percentage by plan.

-The table below shows the enrol

-Non-Medicare Adult Member Enrollment

-Traditional 27.7%

-PPO 72.3%

-Medicare Adult Member Enrollment

-Traditional with Part A 42.2%

-Traditional with Part A&B 46.6%

-PPO with Part A 11.2%

-PPO with Part A&B 0.0%

-Changes in The discount rate was decreased. ed from 3.87% to 3.50%.

-Assumptions Per capita claims costs were u Per capita claims costs were updated based on changes in the underlying claims and benefit provisions.

-Assumptions The trend rates were updated

-assumption is based on preliminary estimates of calendar year 2020 claims experience.
-The initial 2020 through

-based on a review of the Commonwealth's historical tre 0 ,

-2015 through 2018 and emer ging experience, separately for non-Medicare and Medica are benefits.
+Changes in Assumptions

+- The discount rate was decreased from 3.50% to 2.21%. - Per capita claims costs were updated based on changes in the underlying claims and benefit provisions. - The trend rates were updated based on the SOA-Getzen trend rate model version 2020_b, as well as the repeal of the Excise Tax.
+The short-term trend assumptions were based on a review of the Commonwealth's historical trend rates during the years 2017 through 2019 and emerging experience, along with industry surveys, separately for non-Medicare and Medicare benefits and inclusive of dental benefits. - Medicare eligible spouses of current RPSPP retirees are assumed to be eligible for Part B based on spousal Part B data provided by the Commonwealth.
+Previously, they were assumed to have the same Medicare Part B status as the retiree - Dental per capita claim costs are age graded and include costs for children covered under the plan.